D1srupt3d/dotfiles/README.md

-# Hyprland Dotfiles
+# Hyprland Dotfiles - Graphite Theme

-A collection of dotfiles for a modern Hyprland setup on Arch Linux.
+A collection of dotfiles for a modern Hyprland setup on Arch Linux with a clean Graphite theme.

 ## 🖼️ Screenshots